open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 = How far along is this? =

-At this point: you can enter children, display them, get emailed by interested sponsors, link these sponsors as stripe customers, and start and stop support subscriptions.
+At this point: you can enter children, display them, get emailed by interested sponsors, link these sponsors as stripe customers, start and stop support subscriptions, easily create forms in any page to donate to arbitrary needs without user signing up.

 = Are any financial details handled or stored by the plugin? =